 A Majority of Pentacles: Business, money, possessions, etc.

-A Majority of Trumps: Forces of considerable strength, but beyond the Enquirer's control
+A Majority of Trumps: Forces of considerable strength, but beyond the Enquirer's

 A Majority of Court Cards: Society, meeting with many persons